bonigarcia/context-engineering/README.md

 - [Chunking Strategies for LLM Applications, by Pinecone](https://www.pinecone.io/learn/chunking-strategies/) (Pinecone, 2025) Guide explaining how to break large texts into appropriately sized chunks before embedding, a critical step for effective retrieval and generation with LLM-based applications.
 - [Retrieval, by LangChain](https://docs.langchain.com/oss/javascript/langchain/retrieval) (LangChain, 2025) Reference documentation on retrieval functionality in LangChain, describing how to integrate vector-based retrieval into LLM workflows.
 - [What is Agentic RAG](https://weaviate.io/blog/what-is-agentic-rag) (Weaviate, 2025) Explanation of “Agentic RAG,” a paradigm that combines retrieval-augmented generation with autonomous agents, enabling multi-step reasoning, tool use, and dynamic retrieval for complex workflows.
+- [Thinking Beyond RAG: Why Context-Augmented Generation Is Changing the Game](https://www.helicone.ai/blog/implement-and-monitor-cag) (Yusuf Ishola, 2025) Explanation of Context-Augmented Generation and how it improves over traditional RAG.
 - [RAG vs CAG vs Fine-Tuning](https://newsletter.rafapaez.com/p/rag-vs-cag-vs-fine-tuning) (Rafa Paez, 2025) Comparative analysis of three approaches: Retrieval-Augmented Generation (RAG), Contextual Augmented Generation (CAG), and fine-tuning, discussing trade-offs in accuracy, adaptability, cost, and maintenance for each.